grantrisk/personal-website/README.md

 ## Features

 * Blogs: You can find the list of all my blogs on the homepage.
-* YouTube Videos: You can find the list of all my Youtube videos on the video page.
+* YouTube Videos: You can find the list of all my YouTube videos on the video page.
 * Responsive Design: The website is designed to look good on any screen size.

 ## Contributions